 - Having a seizure or recently had a seizure

 Additionally, hydrogen peroxide should not be used to induce vomiting in cats, as it is too irritating to kitties' stomachs and can cause issues with the esophagus.

 At Broadway Animal Hospital, we carefully examine your pet to determine if inducing vomiting is safe.
 If it's determined that this action should be taken, special medication with minimal side effects is used (as opposed to hydrogen peroxide).
 If your dog does experience any side effects, we are equipped to administer proper care and medication.

 What should I do if I suspect my dog has ingested a toxin?

 Immediately contact your veterinarian or Poison Control is the best thing you can do after your pet ingests a toxin.
-This way, our the Pacific Northwest vets can immediately provide advice about whether you should bring your pet in, or if they think you can or should induce vomiting at home.
+This way, our Everett vets can immediately provide advice about whether you should bring your pet in, or if they think you can or should induce vomiting at home.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.